 • Writing a trust

-The fees charged by a probate lawyer do vary based on the probate matter.
+The fees charged by a probate lawyer vary based on the matter.
 They may either charge a flat fee or an hourly rate.
-Also, the size of the estate has a role in determining the fee to charge.
-If you reside in California, the fees are:
+In the filing of probate, California has established a statutory fee schedule based on the size of the estate.
+The fees are:

 • 4% for the first $100,000